-- On iPhone and iPad, when creating your document password, enable the Touch ID option.
-While passwords can be forgotten, fingerprints are forever.
-So if you use Touch ID on your device, you can also use it to access your password-protected documents.
+- On iPhone, iPad, and supported Macs, when creating your document password, enable the Touch ID or Face ID option.
+While passwords can be forgotten, fingerprints and facial authentication are forever.
+So if you use Touch ID or Face ID on your device, you can also use it to access your password-protected documents.

 - On Mac, check the box to remember the password in your keychain.
 And if you own a Mac that uses a fingerprint, you can enable the Touch ID option just like on iOS.

 If you follow the suggestion above for saving your document password to your keychain on Mac, then here is how to recover it.

 1) Open Keychain Access, which is in your Utilities folder.
 While there are several ways to access that folder, the easiest is to either click Go > Utilities from the Finder menu bar or enter “Keychain Access” in the Spotlight search.

 2) When Keychain Access opens, click Passwords on the top or the left side.

 3) Then, locate your document in the results area.
 You can do this easily by entering a keyword in the Search box or sorting the column for either Name or Kind.